-On April 11, 12 and 13, 2019, join us for the conference “From Protest to Politics: Women’s Movements and Strengthening Democracies.”
-Globally, there is rising concern over the future of liberal democracies.
-For the last sixty-years, there was a consistent pattern of the expansion of democratic governments.
-These advances were often the result of engaged citizens working collectively through social movements.
-Engaged citizens have won the expansion of civil rights, participation, policies and new laws to ensure equality.
-However, we now face a widespread loss of faith in democracy and the rise of populist parties and authoritarian leaders.
+On April 11 and 12, 2019, join us for the conference “From Protest to Politics: Women’s Movements and Strengthening Democracies.”
+For the last sixty years, there has been a consistent pattern of the growth of democratic governments produced by engaged citizens working together in social movements.
+Often led by diverse women, these social movements won the expansion of civil rights, political participation, and new laws to ensure equality.
+However, we now face a global rise in authoritarian politics and a rising concern over the future of liberal democracies.
 Our conference brings together scholars to analyze the current moment.

-The conference is free and open to the public with advance registration via the link (above).
+The conference is free and open to the public with advance registration via the link (below).

 Department of Global Gender and Sexuality Studies

 9:00 a.m. to 5:30 p.m.